Typically blood (venipuncture)

 If your HIV test results come back positive, it means that signs of an HIV infection were found in your blood or saliva sample, says the NLM.
-The CDC adds that you will need a follow-up test to confirm that your results are positive.
-If your HIV follow-up test comes back positive, it means you have HIV the CDC reports.
+You will need a follow-up test to confirm that your results are positive; if your HIV follow-up test comes back positive, it means you have HIV.

 If you took your HIV test at a lab or healthcare center and the results are positive, your provider will do a follow-up test using the same blood sample that was initially used, reports the CDC.

 When you test positive for HIV, you will need to start antiretroviral therapy (ART) right away, even if you are still healthy, says the NLM.
-NLM notes that ART may lower the amount of HIV in your blood to help you stay healthy and protect others.
+The NLM also notes that ART may lower the amount of HIV in your blood to help you stay healthy and protect others.

 Contact your healthcare provider right away if you test positive for HIV.
 Your provider can help you find the right type of ART and work with you to manage your condition.